Sympathy: Theory of mind

-The development of theory of mind—the ability to view the world from perspectives of other people—is strongly associated with the development of sympathy and other complex emotions.
+The development of theory of mind—the ability to view the world from perspectives of other people—is correlated with the development of sympathy and other complex emotions.
 These emotions are called "complex" because they involve more than just one's own emotional states; complex emotions involve the interplay of multiple people's varying and fluctuating thoughts and emotions within given contexts.
 The ability to experience vicarious emotion, or to imagine how another person feels, is essential for empathic concern.
 Moral development is similarly tied to the understanding of outside perspectives and emotions.
 Moral reasoning has been divided into five categories, beginning with a hedonistic self-orientation and ending with an internalized sense of needs of others, including empathic emotions.

 Innate feature

 One study sought to determine whether sympathy demonstrated by children was solely for personal benefit, or if the emotion was an innate part of development.
 Parents, teachers, and 1,300 children (aged six and seven) were interviewed regarding each child's behavior.
 Over the course of one year, questionnaires were filled out regarding the progress and behavior of each child.
 This was followed by an interview.
 The study concluded that children develop sympathy and empathy independently of parental guidance.
 The study also found that girls are more sympathetic, prosocial, and morally motivated than boys.
 Prosocial behavior has been noted in children as young as twelve months when showing and giving toys to their parents, without promoting or being reinforced by praise.